Content Refresh Examples: Before and After Patterns

 Content refresh examples are useful when they show the editing pattern, not just the final page.
-A good example names the page type, the weakness, the refresh action, and the next measurement step.
+A good example names the page type, the weakness, the diagnosis, the refresh action, and the next measurement step.

 Use these examples with one existing URL at a time.
 If you need to pick the URL first, start with Google Search Console decline signals.
 If you already know the page, run a focused audit with the content refresh tool.